Platform

 | Public auth | /api/auth/* — sign-up, login, magic links, OAuth, SIWE, session JWT. |

-| Proxy | /api/* other than auth — routes to per-tenant runtime by entity_id. |
+| Proxy | /api/* other than auth — routes to the per-tenant runtime selected by X-Company (fallback X-Entity). |

 | OAuth callbacks | /api/integrations/<provider>/callback — public routes for OAuth handshake completion. |

-| Paid API lanes | Future programmatic genesis and inference payment surfaces. |
+| Programmatic lanes | POST /api/companies/create (on-chain Company genesis) and the /v1/* inference payment surfaces. |

 | Billing | Stripe webhooks, subscription state, and plan capacity. |

-| Indexer | Watches on-chain TRUST events; updates runtime_placements rows. |
+| Indexer | Watches on-chain Company events; updates runtime_placements rows. |

 aeqi-platform does NOT own dashboard rendering — the dashboard SPA is bundled into each tenant runtime and served by the runtime, not the platform.
 The platform only proxies API and serves the public landing/auth pages.